-The Sullivan County 2021 Tentative Budget was developed amidst an unprecedented period in modern history.
+The Sullivan County 2021 Adopted Budget was developed amidst an unprecedented period in modern history.
 Early in 2020, COVID-19 struck with a ferocity and rapidity unknown in this country for at least the past century, and the global nature of our society meant no place on earth was spared its impacts.

 Second only to the impacts on health were the financial ramifications.
 With coronavirus ravaging unchecked in the spring, financial losses to Sullivan County were projected to be in the millions - as high as \$26 million.
-Upon my recommendation, the Legislature undertook a series of drastic measures to blunt the potential damage to the County's 2020 Budget, including furloughing close to 80 employees, and instituting spending and hiring freezes.
+Upon the County Manager's recommendation, the Legislature undertook a series of drastic measures to blunt the potential damage to the County's 2020 Budget, including furloughing close to 80 employees, and instituting spending and hiring freezes.

-While some of those measures remain in effect, the intervening months have provided modest relief and just enough certainty for a modicum of stability.
-We have brought back most (though not all) of our furloughed employees, we have slowly restarted hiring, and most of our facilities are back open for appointments.
+The intervening months have provided modest relief and just enough certainty for a modicum of stability.
+We brought back most (though not all) of our furloughed employees, we have restarted hiring, and most of our facilities are back open for appointments.
 Indeed, the challenges faced in other parts of the State have proven to benefit Sullivan County, insofar as we continue to be viewed as a safe and attractive place to which to retreat (and the resultant spending attendant to that refuge).

-However, with strong indications from the State that aid will be cut across multiple channels by 20% (equating to \$5 million for Sullivan County), the 2021 Budget allocates funds in an exceedingly prudent and cautious manner.
+However, with the potential that State aid will be cut across multiple channels by 20% (equating to \$5 million for Sullivan County), the 2021 Budget allocates funds in an exceedingly prudent and cautious manner.
 Taxpayers - many of whom are still reeling from loss of income and other serious impacts of COVID-19 - demand no less.

-The \$236 million 2021 Tentative Budget proposes a \$2.2 million increase in the tax levy, underneath the State-mandated cap.
-The estimated tax rate increase is 2.24%.
+The \$235,843,078 2021 Adopted Budget features an estimated tax rate increase of 2.23%, or \$26 per \$100,000 of assessed value, which is underneath the State-mandated property tax cap.
 This is thanks in part to an unexpected resiliency in sales tax revenues (projected to be \$47 million this year, compared to the \$49 million budgeted for 2020).

-I am particularly gratified to note that the Tentative Budget does not reduce staff, despite coronavirus' ongoing impacts, and it proposes a reduction in the long-unpopular Solid Waste Access Fee.
-I recommend dropping the current \$80 residential fee to \$50, and the existing \$200 commercial fee to \$125.
+The Budget does not reduce staff, despite coronavirus' ongoing impacts, and it offers a reduction in the long-unpopular Solid Waste Access Fee, dropping the current \$80 residential fee to \$50, and the existing \$200 commercial fee to \$125.

-As a result, I expect most taxpayers will see a net savings in their 2021 tax bills, as the decrease in the Solid Waste Access Fee will more than offset the 2.24% tax rate increase.
+As a result, most taxpayers will see a net savings in their 2021 tax bills, as the decrease in the Solid Waste Access Fee will more than offset the 2.23% tax rate increase.